flash62au/WiTcontroller/README.md

 ## Using WiTController

+## Be aware

+ ### WiFi limitations

+  The ESP32 *cannot use the 5gHz* frequencies.
+It is limited to the 2.4gHz  frequencies.

+ It also seems to be *unable to use channels beyond 10* (and I have seen it struggle with channel 10 itself.)

+## Features

 **Currently functioning:**
 - Provides a list of discovered SSIDs with the ability to choose one.
 When you select one:
   - if it is one in your specified list (in the sketch), it will use that specified password